French ocean breeze - Brittany

 Visit to Finistère

-Camping on the Crozon peninsula
+Camping on the Crozon Peninsula

 camping-de-rodaven7jpg

 Where can we find accommodation near Quimper ?
-A nice, intimate place is located approx. 28 km (going north), in a quiet and green area.
-It is located in the town of Châteaulin, and anyone who loves cycling, fishing or simply enchanted by the landscapes of Brittany and would like to spend more time in the region will be pleased to stay there.
-It's Camping de Rodaven - a great base for day trips around Finistère, located in the heart of the department.
-There are, among others, waiting for you to get to know Crozon peninsula, Douarnenez bay and, of course, Pointe du Raz, one of the four great attractions of France.
-The center of Châteaulin camping is about a 10-minute walk away.
+The nice, intimate place is located approx. 28 km away (going north), in a quiet and green area.
+It is located in the town of Châteaulin, and anyone who loves cycling, fishing or is simply enchanted by the landscapes of Brittany and would like to spend more time in the region will enjoy their stay there.
+This is Camping de Rodaven - a great base for one-day trips to Finistère, located in the heart of the department.
+The following are waiting to be discovered: the Crozon peninsula, the bay of Douarnenez and, of course, the Pointe du Raz, one of the four great attractions of France.
+The campsite is approximately a 10-minute walk from the center of Châteaulin.

 French ocean breeze - Brittany – image 1